Arsanuos/spark/README.md

 # spark

-The final tast to prepare and handle dataset using apache spark.
+The final tast to prepare and handle dataset(country dataset + some tweets text from mongodb) using apache spark.